-In this, the most momentous period of the world's history, capitalism is tottering to its ruin.
+In this the most momentous period of the world's history Capitalism is tottering to its ruin.
 The proletariat is straining at the chains which bind it.
 A revolutionary spirit is spreading throughout the world.
 The workers are rising to answer the clarion call of the Third International.

-Only one Socialism is possible in this crisis.
+Only one Socialism is possible in the crisis.
 A Socialism based upon understanding.
 A Socialism that will express in action the needs of the proletariat.
 The time has passed for temporizing and hesitating.
 We must act.
 The Communist call of the Third International, the echo of the Communist Manifesto of 1848, must be answered.

-The National Executive Committee of the Socialist Party of America has evidenced by its expulsion of nearly half of the membership that they will not hesitate at wrecking the organization in order to maintain their control.
-A deadlock has been precipitated in the ranks of revolutionary socialism by the wholesale expulsion or suspension of the membership comprising the Socialist Party of Michigan, Locals and Branches throughout the country, together with seven Language Federations.
+The National Executive Committee of the Socialist Party of America has evidenced by its expulsion of nearly half of the membership that it will not hesitate at wrecking the organization in order to maintain control.
+A crisis has been precipitated in the ranks of revolutionary Socialism by the wholesale expulsion or suspension of the membership comprising the Socialist Party of Michigan and Massachusetts, Locals and Branches throughout the country, together with seven language federations.
 This has created a condition in our movement that makes it manifestly impossible to longer delay the calling of a convention to organize a new party.
-Those who realized that the capturing of the Socialist Party as such is but an empty victory will not hesitate to respond to this call and leave the "Right" and "Center" to sink together with their "revolutionary" leaders.
+Those who realize that the capturing of the Socialist Party as such is but an empty victory will not hesitate to respond to this call and leave the "right" and "center" to sink together with their leaders.